ToNa47/Advan-X1/README.md

 PLEASE use KsuWebUI to manage the Zygisk next

 NOTES:
--Disable Enforce DenyList if using Shamiko
--Avoid stacking multiple overlapping hiding modules -Do NOT mix conflicting root concealment layers blindly
+Disable Enforce DenyList if using Shamiko, Avoid stacking multiple overlapping hiding modules, and Do NOT mix conflicting root concealment layers blindly

-When configured correctly, this setup may pass:
+When configured correctly, this setup may pass **Basic Intergrity, Device Intergrity, Strong Intergrity**
-✔ Basic Integrity
-✔ Device Integrity
-✔ Strong Integrity (device-dependent)

 Note: Play Integrity is server-side and may change at any time.